OHDSI/KnowledgeBase/LAERTES/Schema/postgresql/README.md

 4) Wait - estimated time - more than a couple of hours

-5) Run the load scripts in the folder additional-load-scripts using similar commands to (3)
+5) Run the load scripts in the folder additional-load-scripts using similar commands to (3) but read rdf2relational.psql for how to create the data needed to run that script

 ------------------------------------------------------------------------
 FOLDER LAYOUT